NIHAL-JAGDALE/Linkify/README.md

 ﻿🔗 Linkify – Smart URL Shortener

-Linkify is a modern and efficient URL shortening application built with Java 21, Spring Boot, and PostgreSQL.
+Linkify is a modern and efficient URL shortening application built with **Java 21, Spring Boot, and PostgreSQL**.
 It makes sharing links simple, secure, and insightful, with analytics and user authentication for better management.

-✨ Features:
+## ✨ Features

 - ⚡ **Simple URL Shortening** – Generate short, clean, and shareable links.
 - 📊 **Analytics Dashboard** – Track clicks, geolocation, and referrals.